SeanShubin/webdb/README.md

 # Web Database

+## Running the application

+    gradle jar
+    java -jar build/libs/webdb-1.0-SNAPSHOT.jar

 ## Running the tests
 - still in prototyping mode, no tests yet

+## Populating with test data

+Run the application, then

+    ./test-run.sh

 ## Deploying the application

 `gradle build`

-## Running the application

-    gradle jar
-    java -jar build/libs/webdb-1.0-SNAPSHOT.jar
-    ./test-run.sh

 You should get the following output